We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Hagia Sophia mosque was originally built as a Roman basilica in the 6th century.
 During Ottoman rule, it was converted into a mosque.

-Next, We went to the Hagia Sophia mosque.
+Next, we went to the Hagia Sophia mosque.
 It is a masterpiece of Byzantine architecture, built as a Roman basilica in the 6th century.
-It was converted to a mosque, then to a museum and again to a mosque.
-Because of this, it had Christian and Islamic elements, including minarets and calligraphy alongside religious paintings.
+It was converted from basilica to mosque, to museum, and back again.
+The Hagia Sophia has a rich history but not the elegance of the Blue Mosque.

 The magnificent 400-year-old Blue Mosque was near our hotel.
 The Muezzin's wake-up call at 6:15 a.m. was too early for us, but we enjoyed the sound nonetheless.

-The 400-year-old Blue Mosque – Sultan Ahmed Mosque was not far from our hotel.
+The 400-year-old Blue Mosque, also known as the Sultan Ahmed Mosque, was just a short walk from our hotel.
 It is A Masterpiece of Ottoman Architecture with six minarets and inside, thousands of exquisite blue Iznik tiles.
-At 6:15 we did wake up from Muezzin’s call.
-We enjoyed the sound but it was too early to get up.
+Our hotel is close to the Mosque and just before dawn we were woken up by a muezzin call to pray.
+We loved it, but it was a little too early for us.
+So we turned over and went back to sleep.

 Despite the many people, the mosque provides an air of tranquillity.
 The handcrafted Iznik ceramic tiles, carpets, stained-glass windows, and chandeliers help to create a calming ambiance.